There’s a beautiful poem, “Sometimes” by David Whyte.

 The questions may be hard to answer, but they’ll create many insights and opportunities.
 I believe questions are essential for our becoming.

-If you’d like to listen to the poet and philosopher, David Whyte read this poem and talk around it, and I highly recommend you do because his voice and reading is beautiful, you can check it our here.
+If you’d like to listen to the poet and philosopher, David Whyte read this poem and talk around it, and I highly recommend you do because his voice and reading is beautiful, you can check it out below.

-I would love to know how you interpret this poem.
-That’s the beauty of art (and nature), each of us can come away with something different.
+The beauty of art (and nature) is that each of us can come away with something different.
 I’m sure that when I revisit this poem tomorrow, next month or next year, I’ll feel something different.

 And I think that is the same with most things in life.